VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - **Cutscenes or Animations:** Predefined animations where objects follow scripted paths.

 {% capture title %}
-You can still add custom code or use Stride's [`CollisionHelper`](https://doc.stride3d.net/latest/en/api/Stride.Core.Mathematics.CollisionHelper.html) for basic interactions.
-For example, you can check for conditions like `BoxIntersectsBox` or calculate distances between objects with `DistanceBoxBox`.
+You can still add custom code or use Stride's <a href="https://doc.stride3d.net/latest/en/api/Stride.Core.Mathematics.CollisionHelper.html"><code>CollisionHelper</code></a> for basic interactions.
+For example, you can check for conditions like <code>BoxIntersectsBox</code> or calculate distances between objects with <code>DistanceBoxBox</code>.
 {% endcapture %}
 {% include _alert.html type:'info' title:title %}